willfaught/willfaught.github.io/content/blog/2011-06-07-recipe-for-rebooting-tomb-raider.md

 - games
 - quotations
 - opinions
-title: Recipe for Rebooting Tomb Raider
+title: Recipe For Rebooting Tomb Raider
 ---

 >So what steps is Crystal Dynamics [the game maker] taking to reinvent Tomb Raider?